Psychological safety is “a belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns, or mistakes.”

 Cultivating psychological safety

-Innovation is often attributed to factors such as motivation, burnout, and structure, but Edmondson and the two-year Google study have shown that creating and measuring psychological safety intentionally is just as important to drive success.
+Innovation is often attributed to factors such as motivation, burnout, and structure, but Edmondson and the 2-year Google study have shown that creating and measuring psychological safety intentionally is just as important to drive success.